kalekdev/uni/semester-1/analysis-1/notes.typ

 $
   forall epsilon > 0 exists N in NN | forall n > N forall x in X abs(f_n (x) - l(x)) < epsilon
 $
-This differs by applying the same error $epsilon$ for all points in the domain at a given index $N$, meaning that all points need to converge to $l$ at the same rate.
+This differs by applying the same error $epsilon$ for all points in the domain at a given index $N$, meaning that all points need to converge towards $l$ at the same rate.
 - Uniform convergence $=>$ point-wise convergence.
 This is proved by acknowledging that ${n in NN | n > N} = NN sect (N, oo)$, leading to the point-wise definition.

-/ Theorem - Uniform Limit Continuity: The uniform limit $l: X -> RR$ of a uniformly converging sequence of *continuous functions* is also a continuous function.\
+/ Theorem - Uniform Limit Continuity: The uniform limit $l: X -> RR$ of a uniformly converging sequence of *continuous functions* is also a continuous function, this can be interpreted as yet another characterization of continuity.\
 Proof:\
 The functions $f_n$ are given to be continuous at all points, therefore the following holds true:
 $